alhajee/ckan/doc/contributing/documentation.rst

 .. seealso::

-   The quickest and easiest way to contribute documentation to CKAN is to sign up for a free GitHub account and simply edit the `CKAN Wiki <https://github.com/ckan/ckan/wiki>`_.
+   The quickest and easiest way to contribute documentation to FMLD is to sign up for a free GitHub account and simply edit the `FMLD Wiki <https://github.com/ckan/ckan/wiki>`_.
    Docs started on the wiki can make it onto `docs.ckan.org`_ later.
    If you do want to contribute to `docs.ckan.org`_ directly, follow the instructions on this page.